 In 2001 Sandy returned to the Puget Sound Area as Executive Director of Everett’s Deaconess Children’s Services.
 In 2003 he was elected as Executive Director of the Church Council of Greater Seattle, one of the largest ecumenical agencies in the U.S. At the Church Council he led initiatives on homelessness and Middle East peace.
 In 2008, at the request of Bishop Ed Paup, he returned to the parish to lead Seattle First United Methodist Church in completion of its property sale, relocation and the building of its new $24 million building.

 At First Church, Sandy was outspoken in support of marriage equality and full inclusion of gays and lesbians in the life of the United Methodist Church.
-After the Sandy Hook shootings he was instrumental in the passage of I-594 (universal background checks on gun purchases) and was founding president of the Center of Gun Responsibility.
-He continues to serve as an officer of the Alliance for Gun Responsibility, its successor organization, which is sponsoring the I-1491 gun violence prevention measure for placement on the November 2016 ballot.
-In 2015 he came in second place in the election for a seat on the Seattle City Council.
+After the Sandy Hook shootings he was instrumental in the passage of I-594 (universal background checks on gun purchases) and was founding president of the Alliance for Gun Responsibility Foundation.
+He continues to serve as an officer of the Alliance, which is now a leader in gun responsibility legislation.

-In 2008 Sandy took his first walk on the Camino de Santiago de Compostela in Spain and since then has walked over 2,100 miles on pilgrim trails in Spain and Italy.
-In 2015, Cicerone Press published his guidebook, The Way of St Francis: From Florence to Assisi and Rome, with a second edition planned for 2017.
+In 2008, Sandy took his first walk on the Camino de Santiago de Compostela in Spain and since then has walked over 4,000 miles on pilgrim trails in Spain and Italy.
+In 2015, Cicerone Press published his guidebook, The Way of St Francis: From Florence to Assisi and Rome, and a new guide book on the Camino de Santiago is set for January 2020 publication.
 He is a Rick Steves travel speaker, advises pilgrim walkers, and leads walking pilgrimages in Italy.
 He blogs his walking adventures at www.caminoist.org.

 Sandy’s eldest son, Matt, is a financial analyst and lives in Portland while son, Luke, is a musician and lives in Seattle.
 Sandy and his wife, Theresa Elliot, live in Edmonds.